-Students receive enriching Arts & Humanities courses: K-8 students receive Music, Art, Spanish, Library Media, Technology, and Physical Education.
+Students receive enriching Arts & Humanities courses: K-8 students receive Music, Art, Social Skill (K-5), Financial Literacy (middle school) Library Media, Technology, and Physical Education.

 Highly qualified teachers: Certified teachers with Master’s Degrees and average teaching experience of 18 years.

-Specialists available to your child: Learning Consultant, Speech Therapist, Counselor and Tutors.
+Specialists available to your child: Learning Consultant, Speech Therapist, Student Support Specialist and Tutors.

 St. Joseph students are connected to their history!